 Joe Mantegna and Gary Sinise

-These two hard-bitten Chicagoland natives have hosted the National Memorial Day Concert for a number of y.
+These two hard-bitten Chicagoland natives have hosted the National Memorial Day Concert for a number of years.
 Both actors got their start in Chicago’s theater scene – Mantegna won his break in a production of David Mamet’s Glengarry Glenn Ross, Sinise co-founded the Steppenwolf Theatre Company – and later played cops on TV shows: Sinise on CSI: NY, Mantegna on Criminal Minds.

 General Colin L. Powell